Su-Kam Power Systems factory campus at its peak — the company at the centre of the question: what happened to Su-Kam

 Not a bad product.
 Not a bad market.
 Not, whatever the case studies imply, a founder who lost his touch.

-What happened was a collision: a private catastrophe that consumed the founder’s attention for the better part of a decade, more than ₹150 crore of state government payments frozen at exactly the moment cash mattered most, a boardroom that fought its founder instead of backing him, a rescue deal that collapsed at the worst possible moment, and an insolvency process that liquidates first and asks questions later.
+What happened was a collision of pressures — a private catastrophe kept in a separate chapter from the balance sheet, more than ₹150 crore of state government payments frozen while the company was still building, a boardroom that fought its founder instead of backing him, a rescue deal that collapsed when it was needed most, and then, in 2018, an NCLT/CIRP insolvency process that liquidates first and asks questions later.
 Any one of these, the company survives.
-All of them together, it didn’t.
+Stacked into that 2018 break, it didn’t.

 The inverters, meanwhile, are still running.
 In lakhs of Indian homes, in Lagos, in Kathmandu, there are Su-Kam machines humming quietly past their fifteenth year of service.
 The company died.
 The work didn’t.